MonsteRico/ObsidianNotes/content/Apartments.md

 - In terms of amenities all of these options have the same amenities with similar quality.
 Campus Edge has added in building heated bike storage but thats really the only difference
 - Hub does not include cable and charges for water/sewage for split between building, electric for just unit
 - Campus Edge i dont remember, but they do have cable and i dont think they make you pay water/sewage, its just electric
+- our current apt is 1259-1441 sq ft for reference
 ## 3x3  Apt Hub - Nick/Kylee do whatever
 - If Nick/Kylee wanted to live in Hub as well they'd be in same building with same amenities AND its pet friendly so they could
 - ![[Pasted image 20220625160606.png]]
 - One bathroom in room sadly, everything else looks like itd be fine.
 Rooms are small though
+- 1014 sq ft
 - Balcony is nice ig
 - Pricing: $1075 for the above alone (balcony and one room with bathroom in it)
 	- $1105 for one with balcony on the 10th floor which has private access (only people on that floor can go to it)